walig-here/walig-here/README.md

 👉 A curious type of guy that's always asking: _how it's made?_ and _why it works?_ ;D.

-👉 Currently Python developer at Nokia Solutions & Networks.
+👉 Currently Quantitative Technologist at Qube Research and Technology.

 ## ⚙️ Tech stack